Why the Rule Changes Real Estate Workflows

 The Mechanics of the Final Rule

 Issued by the Financial Crimes Enforcement Network, a bureau of the Department of the Treasury, the final rule focuses on improving transparency in residential real estate transfers.
+At its core, the FinCEN residential real estate reporting rule dictates that every reportable transfer of residential real property must be thoroughly documented to prevent illicit finance and reduce the illicit use of residential real estate.

 How the FinCEN Real Estate Reporting Rule Fits Into Federal Oversight